alexey-martynov/cl-avm-logger/README.md

 `*ERROR-OUTPUT*` on start and can be changed to any other stream.
 No log rotation is performed.
 And log data is not split between files.

-Message time stamp is omitted.

 This backend adds `CL-AVM-LOGGER-CONSOLE` keyword to `*FEATURES*`.

 The message priority is written in line prefix.
-There 3 styles supported and current style selected according to `*PRIORITY-STYLE*`
+There 4 styles supported and current style selected according to `*PRIORITY-STYLE*`
 variable: